ORDER YOUR BIRTH CERTIFICATE ONLINE

 The drop-off was also high for non-Hispanic American Indians or Alaskan Natives (AI/AN), which recorded a fall of 7%, compared to other groups which averaged a decline of 4%.

 During the first half of 2021 the rate continued to sharply decline for non-Hispanic Asians with a drop of 19% in birth rate.

 Other racial groups continued to have a falling birth rate.
 Non-Hispanic blacks and non-Hispanic whites showed a fall of 7% and 11% respectively.

 The birth rate for women under the age of 25 fell the most during 2020, with a 5% decrease for 20-24 years olds and 8% for 15-19 year olds over the 12-month period.

-Essential vital records such as birth certificates are not only important for recording key statistics such as the national birth rates.
+Essential vital records such as birth certificates are not just important for recording key statistics such as the national birth rates.
 They are also crucial for personal identification purposes.

-A copy of your birth certificate is all important if you need to renew a passport, get your driver’s license, or enroll in school.
+Getting your baby's birth certificate or a copy of your own birth certificate is important if you need to renew a passport, get your driver’s license, or enroll in school**.